turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ### External Data - Memcached

 Need an in-memory store like Redis or Memcached?
-Install one of the available addons and all the dynos can reach it via the same approach -- TCP/IP connections specified in the environment variables.
+Install one of the available add-ons and all the dynos can reach it via the same approach -- TCP/IP connections specified in the environment variables.

 ## Recap